SageAzakaela/Generative-Audio-Extension-Tools/README.md

 - **.gaeMaker:** A tool to create generative audio compositions by layering audio files.
 - **.gaePlayer:** A player to load and play generative audio compositions created with .gaeMaker.
+- **.gaeTrimmer:** A tool to segment audio files based on BPM and length in bars.
+Essential for prepping tracks for .gaeMaker
 - **.gaeExtract:** A tool to extract files made with .gaeMaker.

 ## Get the Tools on itch.io!
 https://azakaela.itch.io/gaetools

+## gaeTrimmer
+`gaeTrimmer` is a versatile audio loop trimming tool designed to prepare audio files for use in gaeMaker, an application for creating generative audio compositions.
+With gaeTrimmer, you can easily segment your audio tracks into 4 or 8 bar loops based on user-specified BPM (Beats Per Minute) and length in bars.
+This pre-processing step is essential for building rich and dynamic generative audio compositions.

 ## gaeMaker